HakubJozak/mana/README.markdown

 ### Bugs
  - card stacking on drop does not work remotely
- - removing user causes error
- - append card on dropbox does not work
- - when browsing library and uncover some card, it is uncovered remotely too

 ### Essential - Alfa
- - make opponents libraries and graveyard browsable
- - counters
  - disconnect recovery
- - each user has its own color
- - life counter
  - number of cards in hand

 ### Early Beta +